-This Marcgravia stays very small, and has exceptional color in every stage of growth.
-New leaves are a bright reddish orange, and more mature growth is a light olivey green with hints of orange.
+This Marcgravia stays very small and has exceptional color in every stage of growth.
+New leaves are bright reddish-orange, and more mature growth is a light olive green with hints of orange.
 The stems are a nice red.
 It is from Limon, Ecuador.

 This Philodendron resembles the ‘Condor’ Philodendron, although unfortunately this one didn’t come with locality information.
 It is a true miniature, only getting as large as you see in this photo (leaves around 3″).
 The petioles are a light pink, while the main stem is green.
 Leaves have a red tint to them and are much […]

 This Melastome stays under 5″, and is propagated easily with leaf cuttings (as pictured here).
 In bright light it is the color below, and in moderate-low light it is a deep purple red.